-- L. Evan Baergen, aged 57, CEO; and - Dwight Martin, aged 65 CFO.
+- L. Evan Baergen, aged 57, CFO, Director (Corporate Secretary); and - Dwight Martin, aged 65 CEO, Director (Chair of Board).

-As of the date of the Prospectus, the anticipated compensation for each of the Issuer's two Named Executive Officers, for the 12-month period following the Listing is not known.
+As of the date of the Prospectus, the anticipated compensation for each of the Issuer's two Named Executive Officers, for the 12-month period following the Listing is estimated to be \$75,000.
+However, the actual compensation will be subject to profitability of the Issuer.
 As of the date of the Listing, no compensation has been paid to the Named Executive Officers.